The CW: 2023–present: Focus on sports and unscripted

 In January 2024, during the 29th Critics' Choice Awards, The CW launched a new brand identity by DixonBaxi—which updated the logo with a bolder appearance, changed the network's main color from green to red-orange, and introduced a new "stage" device used in promos (formed by extending the C lettering from the logo), as well as a new sound trademark of a struck match.
 Spadaccini explained that the rebranding was intended to help make the network's brand more consistent and optimized for digital platforms, the word "The" was removed from the logo to streamline its appearance (especially in use cases such as "CW Original" or "CW Sports").
 Spadaccini said that the network's name and verbal branding would remain the CW.

-The CW unveiled its fall schedule for the 2024–25 broadcast season in May 2024, with programming consisting of co-produced scripted series, game shows, unscripted series, and an expansion of CW Sports.
-Three of its four remaining pre-Nexstar scripted series, Superman & Lois, All American: Homecoming, and Walker, would conclude that year, leaving All American as the sole remaining legacy series to continue beyond the 2023–24 and 2024-25 seasons.
+The CW unveiled its Fall schedule for the 2024–25 broadcast season in May 2024, with programming consisting of co-produced scripted series, game shows, unscripted series, and an expansion of CW Sports.
+Three of its four remaining pre-Nexstar scripted series, Superman & Lois, All American: Homecoming, and Walker, would conclude that year.
 Miller and Schwartz revealed that the network planned to air its own television films later in 2024, with Miller adding that they planned to do more deals for sports programming.
 The CW's losses meanwhile declined by $50 million for the first quarter of 2024, compared to the $100 million loss during the quarter when Nexstar acquired it.
 In June 2024, Schwartz stated that he hoped to have more scripted series on air, but their new financial model necessitated finding production partners.
-CW Studios was launched in August 2024 after the CW pulled The Librarians: The Next Chapter from their fall schedule and sold the series to TNT.
+CW Studios was launched in August 2024 after the CW pulled The Librarians: The Next Chapter from their Fall schedule and sold the series to TNT.
 The CW retained a stake in the series through the newly formed studio, providing the network with an in-house production arm.